 This section is self-explanatory.
 Remember not to count anyone twice!

-The sponsor needs to fill in information about his or her employment here.
+The sponsor needs to fill in information about their employment here.

 For the sponsor's current income, if the amount is higher than shown on the sponsor's last tax return, be sure to include supporting documentation (such as copies of pay stubs or a letter from the sponsor's employer stating the current salary).
-Such proof will be especially important if the raise in salary since the last tax return takes the sponsor over the Poverty Guidelines minimum.
+Such proof will be especially important if the raise in salary since the last tax return takes the sponsor over the Poverty Guidelines minimum (as shown on USCIS Form I-864P).

 Questions about household members are especially important for sponsors whose income is not enough by itself, but who will be using the income of members of their household to help meet the Poverty Guidelines minimum requirements.
 Any of these household members who is not the actual immigrant must plan to complete a separate agreement with the sponsor, using Form I-864A.

-The sponsor needs to complete this section only if his or her income wasn't enough by itself to meet the Poverty Guidelines requirements.
+U.S. sponsors need to complete this section only their income isn't enough by itself to meet the Poverty Guidelines minimum requirements.
 Remember to attach documents proving the assets' existence and value.

 If the combination of the sponsor's household available income and assets (counted at a fraction of their value; a fifth of the income shortfall in most cases, and a third in the case of U.S. citizens' spouses and minor children) don't yet meet the Poverty Guidelines minimum, you'll still need to hand in this affidavit.
 But you'll definitely want to look for a joint sponsor.

-The sponsor must remember to enter his or her name again and sign the form.
+Sponsors must remember to enter their name again and sign the form.

 If you run into any issues, be sure to talk to an immigration lawyer.
 We're not providing any legal advice here.